protontypes/open-sustainable-technology/README.md

 - [CWATM](https://github.com/CWatM/CWatM) - represents one of the new key elements of IIASA’s Water program to assess water supply, water demand and environmental needs at global and regional level
 - [The General Lake Model](https://github.com/AquaticEcoDynamics/GLM) - is a water balance and one-dimensional vertical stratification hydrodynamic model
 - [nhdR](https://github.com/jsta/nhdR) - R interface to the US National Hydrography Dataset
-- [modflow6](https://github.com/MODFLOW-USGS/modflow6) - MODFLOW program has been widely used by academics, private consultants, and government scientists to accurately, reliably, and efficiently simulate groundwater flow
+- [modflow6](https://github.com/MODFLOW-USGS/modflow6) - has been widely used by academics, private consultants, and government scientists to accurately, reliably, and efficiently simulate groundwater flow
 - [HydroShare](https://github.com/hydroshare/hydroshare) - HydroShare is a website and hydrologic information system for sharing hydrologic data and models aimed at giving users the cyberinfrastructure needed to innovate and collaborate in research to solve water problems.
 - [pysheds](https://github.com/mdbartos/pysheds) - Simple and fast watershed delineation in python
 - [WhiteboxTools](https://github.com/jblindsay/whitebox-tools) - WhiteboxTools is an advanced geospatial data analysis platform